-In response to the Covid-19 crisis, the City has moved to an essential services model from March 17 through May 3, 2020.
+In response to the Covid-19 crisis, the City has moved to an essential services model until further notice.

-During that time, all City buildings, including the Finance Department will be closed to the public.
+During this time, all City buildings, including the Finance Department are closed to the public.
 All City Departments will be working at reduced staffing levels and will be providing essential services only.
 If you need a current copy of your business license certificate, please email your request to: firstname.lastname@example.org and kindly include the name of the business, business address and license or customer number.

 Are you planning to open or expand a business in Petaluma?
 We have tools to help!